 The keyboard backlight stays on when the screen is off.
 This drains battery a bit faster than it should but isn’t a big problem.
 I haven’t found a workaround for this issue yet.

 Lastly, I found that GNOME offers very few localized touch keyboards.
 I created one for Norwegian and some other Scandinavian languages and pushed it all upstream.
 You can find a copy of the Norwegian touch layout here.

 Very high resolution

 This is my first experience with a high-resolution display (HiDPI) on Linux.
 To my surprise, there were few issues and they were mostly confined to the console and not the desktop environment.
 I kind of expected this situation would be reversed.

 The grub2 boot loader menus will by default be running at the maximum possible resolution.
 On a high-resolution screen like this that leads to unbearably slow painting of the menus and it leaves the text unreadably small.
 You can change grub’s resolution in /etc/default/grub to something like GRUB_GFXMODE=1280x1024 and it will work fine.
 Run update-grub2 and reboot to make the changes take effect.

 Similarly, the default console fonts needs some size tweaking.
 Edit /etc/default/console-setup and change to FONTFACE="Terminus" and FONTSIZE="16x32".
 Changes apply when you open new terminals or reboot again.

-I really like the Lenovo Yoga 3 Pro and I really like it as a Linux laptop.
-There is “some assembly required”, but that is the case for most all Linux laptops.
+I like the Lenovo Yoga 3 Pro and I like it as a Linux laptop.
+There’s “some assembly required”, but that’s the case for most all Linux laptops.
 At least when you get the very latest models.
 The issues I’ve encountered sound like things that will work themselves out in time.
 A year from now, many of the issues I’ve encountered will probably fit in the “just works” category.